raydodds/randomKnot/README.md

 # randomKnot
-Just python3 script which prints the name and URL of a knot from animatedknots.com
+A python3 script which prints the name and URL of a knot from animatedknots.com

 Usage: python3 knots.py